 New features of wide-angle shooting are provided by this lightweight and small-sized Nikon Nikkor 12-24mm lens.
 Due to the optical scheme with elements of low dispersion glass, which very qualitatively suppress chromatic aberration, and also three aspherical lenses, which help to minimize distortion even at the edges of the image.

-Best flash for real estate photography – How to choose proper lighting equipment for real estate photography
+How to choose proper lighting equipment for real estate photography

 Real estate photography lighting is tricky.
 Flashes do help you capture a much better detailed color rich image with less shadows.
 Apply proper real estate photography flash setup and make decent photographs of interiors.